Last updated on January 22nd, 2021

 - Add the onion, red bell pepper, and garlic, and cook for a few minutes, stirring, until tender.

-- Mix in canned tomatoes, beans, corn, spices, and soy sauce.
+- Mix in canned tomatoes, beans, corn, cocoa powder, spices, and soy sauce.
 Add the water and stir to combine.

 - Bring the chili to a boil, then reduce heat to low and simmer partially covered for about 30 minutes until the chili thickens. (*Sometimes I simmer with the lid on, sometimes completely off - if you're finding that your chili isn't thickening to your desire, try removing the lid completely)